 We briefly touched on “Reminders” just now.
 Sometimes, there are just so much different tasks to complete, and it will be better if there is something to remind us.
 Todoist will be a right choice here.
 Besides, doing what it is intended to do, Todoist provides integration with many popular apps.
 Some examples are Google Calendar, Slack and Gmail.
 Both mobile and web version are in sync so you can update your Todoist anywhere.
 Todoist also provides the option to pester you via SMS or Email.
 A fun feature is the Karma Point system.
 The more tasks you complete, the more points you have.
 It is effortless to use and definitely something you should consider getting.

 Image Source: StayFocusd

 You received a notification on Facebook from a friend who is sharing a video with you.
-It’s only 5 minutes long; surely I can study after this 5 minutes.
+It’s only 5 minutes long; surely I can study after these 5 minutes.
 5 minutes later, you received a Whatsapp message.
 Ok, I will entertain my friend for 10 minutes and get back to study.
 Another friend hit you up to play a game of DOTA.
 I will play a game, and I will start studying.
 Maybe one more game… Look, it’s time for dinner, study shows that studying on an empty stomach is unproductive.
 After dinner, the vicious cycle repeats… All of us have experienced being distracted while studying.
 Some more often than the others.

 StayFocusd is here to save the day.
+And save your GPA.
 It is a chrome extension, that acts like your mum that warns you: “You can only spend 1 hour on your computer today.”
 You set a time limit to whichever site you want.
 After the period is up, you will be blocked from the site.
 As most of the resources are online for University students, it is essential to install this extension so we will not drift away so easily while surfing the net.

 7. Cite This For Me: Web Citer